blazejjanus/blazejjanus/README.md

 ### Hi there 👋
 👂 My name is Błażej Janus

-🎓 I graduated with a BSc in Computer Science from the Faculty of Electrical Engineering at the Silesian University of Technology.<br>
-   Currently, I am pursuing further studies in Computer Science at the Faculty of Applied Mathematics, also at the Silesian University of Technology.
+🎓 I hold a BSc degree in Computer Science from the Faculty of Electrical Engineering and an MSc degree in Computer Science from the Faculty of Applied Mathematics, both at the Silesian University of Technology.

-🔭 I'm interested in: security, Linux and .NET.
+🔭 I'm interested in: Cybersecurity, Linux and .NET.

-✏️ I've experience in: C#, ASP .NET Core, EntityFramework Core, WinForms, WPF (Prism).
+✏️ I've experience in: C#, ASP .NET Core, EntityFramework Core, Blazor, WinForms, WPF (Prism), Avalonia UI and Docker.

-🌱 I’m currently learning: Docker, Jenkins, DevOps, Python, WPF (Prism), Avalonia UI, MAUI, Blazor.
+🌱 I’m currently learning: DevOps, Python, Avalonia UI, MAUI.

 [![Linkedin](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/blazejjanus/)